1and1/neberus/README.md

  * REST Class Documentation
  */
 @Path("/rootPath")
-public class RestService implement RestDoc {
+public class RestService implements RestDoc {

 	/**
 	 * Internal JavaDoc not visible in the ApiDocumentation because it is overwritten in the interface